Urban Ark – Manawa Taiao

 Dealing with strays

 Many cat welfare advocates promote trap-neuter-return (TNR), a method of reducing cat suffering while gradually reducing the size of the feral population.
-Feral cats are humanely trapped, spayed or neutered, vaccinated against disease, and (if no adoptive home can be found) returned to their communities.
-The fixed cats no longer reproduce, and the population of feral cats declines over time.
+Stray cats are humanely trapped, spayed or neutered, vaccinated against disease, and (if no adoptive home can be found) returned to their communities.
+The fixed cats no longer reproduce, and the population of stray cats declines over time.
 Cat suffering is also reduced because many kittens that would have died before reaching adulthood are never born in the first place.
 Local practitioners of TNR include the Community Cat Coalition.

 Information